 Using the Graphic Identity System

-- The University’s shield and other elements of the graphic identity system (including typefaces and colors) may not be used by businesses except with the written permission of the Office of Trademark Licensing on items for sale produced in accordance with the guidelines of the Office of Trademark Licensing.
+The University’s shield and other elements of the system (including typefaces and colors) may not be used by external businesses except with the permission of the Office of Trademark Licensing on items for sale produced in accordance with the guidelines of the Office of Trademark Licensing.

 External businesses must not use the University seal.

 People and organizations who do business with the University and want to use Princeton's name or images in any online, print or other media for promotional purposes must get approval from the University prior to publication.
 The University must review and approve any copy that mentions Princeton University and any University imagery, including on apps and websites (.pdf).
 Guidelines include:

 - Language in marketing and advertising materials must not imply that a business is part of, or affiliated with, the University, even if it primarily serves a University constituency.
 No business may imply that the University promotes, endorses or supports a commercial business, service or product.
 Outside vendors and partners must clearly state the unit within the University that retained their services and refer to the relationship with the University only in a specific and factual manner.
 For example, saying “BannerArt produced FluFest signs for the Office of Communications in 2017" is fine; but saying "BannerArt is proud to be Princeton University's banner company" would be disallowed.